Optimal Signal Processing for Common Randomness Generation over MIMO Gaussian Channels with Applications in Identification: Preliminaries

 \section{Preliminaries}

 In this section, we introduce the different scenarios and channel models investigated for CR generation.
-We also recall some basic definitions about correlation-assisted identification over Gaussian channels and provide the notation that will be used throughout the paper.
+Additionally, we provide some basic definitions regarding CR-assisted identification over Gaussian channels and establish the notation that will be used.